 When you are buying stock, the price is generally moving.
 This moving target can make it difficult to calculate and recalculate the math quickly.
 Your frustration also increases when you press the wrong buttons on the calculator.
 When you’re buying stock through a traditional brokerage house, you are generally required to give them the whole number of shares that you want to buy.

 Technically the math is simple.
 Take the cash you have available to make the purchase (less the commission), and then divide by the current price of the stock.
 Round that number down and you have the number of shares you can buy.

 That price per share is constantly moving up or down, making the math a moving target (especially if you’re close to having enough money for an additional share).
 When you’re calculating the math manually, like I did, it’s easy make an error.

-To keep myself from making the mistake again I made a simple spreadsheet in Google Sheets to do the heavy lifting math for me.
+To keep myself from making the mistake again I made a simple stock purchase calculator spreadsheet in Google Sheets to automate the math for me.
 All I have to enter is the amount of money I want to spend, commission per purchase and the symbol.
 Google Sheets has a nifty function that pulls in financial details including current price.
-The price may be a little delayed but it’s enough to give me a gut check on how many shares I can buy instead of fumbling with a calculator and putting in the numbers in wrong.
+The price may be a little delayed, but it’s enough to give me a gut check on how many shares I can buy instead of fumbling with a calculator and putting in the numbers in wrong.

-In addition to the shares that I can purchase based on the current price and the cash I want to spend, I also wanted a quick FYI on the dividend returns before quarter and year.
-The current yield (annual dividend divided by current price per share) I also find interesting as this helps me figure out if I’m guessing a good deal for my dollars.
+In addition to the shares that I can purchase based on the current price and the cash I want to spend, I also wanted a quick FYI on the dividend returns for the quarter and year.
+I also included the current yield (annual dividend divided by current price per share) as this helps me figure out if I’m guessing a good deal for my dollars.

 Using JNJ as an example (not what I purchased), you can see if I had $1000 to spend how many shares I could buy along with what I might expect from a quarterly and annual dividend return.

-What else would you want to know when you’re double checking your math before you make a stock purchase?
+What else would you want in your stock purchase calculator to know when you’re double checking your math before you make a stock purchase?